 Get outside!
 Sugar Land has a wide variety of outdoor recreational opportunities available for residents and the surrounding community.

-Fishing is a popular amenity in the Sugar Land.
-Several parks, including Memorial Park, Eldridge Park, Sugar Mill Park and Thomas L. James Park, provide fishing opportunities for individuals with a current Texas freshwater fishing license.
-Learn more about fishing licenses and community fishing regulations through the Texas Parks & Wildlife Department.
+Fishing is a popular amenity in the City of Sugar Land, including at Memorial Park, Eldridge Park, Sugar Mill Park and Thomas L. James Park.
+All individuals over the age of 17 years must have a current Texas freshwater fishing license.
+Up to five fish may be taken home per person, per day.
+Learn more about fishing licenses and community fishing regulations through the Texas Parks & Wildlife Department (TPWD).

-Sugar Land has ample opportunities for mountain biking enthusiasts, with upcoming plans to bring even more mountain biking trails to the City.
-Existing trails for mountain biking include the Justin P. Brindley Trail at Memorial Park and Brazos River Corridor, trails at Oyster Creek Park and Lost Creek Park, and a BMX track at Lost Creek Park.
+Sugar Land has ample opportunities for mountain biking enthusiasts.
+New and existing trails for mountain biking include the Justin P. Brindley Trail at Memorial Park and Brazos River Corridor, trails at Oyster Creek Park and a BMX track at Lost Creek Park.
 View all of our trail maps here.

 We have recently partnered with Fort Bend Mountain Biking Association to provide more mountain biking opportunities to Sugar Land.
-Visit FBMBA's website for local mountain biking udpates.
+Visit FBMBA's website for local mountain biking updates.

-Sugar Land is home to numerous sports associations for youth and adults due to the many sports fields offered to the community.
-For more information about youth sports association partners, click here.
+Sugar Land is home to numerous sports associations for youth and adults.